 The experiment involves short trials in which participants must detect and report a brief visual target.
 Each trial comprises three frames.
 Figure 1 depicts the frames.

-In frame 1 there are two green boxes, 1 inch by 1 inch on either side of the display, centered vertically.
-In addition, there is a red fixation cross made of ½ inch long lines, located exactly in the center of the display.
-The green boxes should be about 1.5 inches away from the edges of the display.
+In frame 1 there are two green boxes, 1 in x 1 in on either side of the display, centered vertically.
+In addition, there is a red fixation cross made of 0.5 in long lines, located exactly in the center of the display.
+The green boxes should be about 1.5 in away from the edges of the display.

 In the second frame, the fixation cross is replaced by a cue, an arrow that points at one of the two green boxes.
 Make the arrow red, and easy to see, as shown in Figure 1.

-In frame 3, a ‘T’ or ‘L’ is added to one of the two boxes, and the arrow from frame 2 are replaced by the reappearance of the fixation cross.
+In frame 3, a ‘T’ or ‘L’ is added to one of the two boxes, and the arrow from frame 2 is replaced by the reappearance of the fixation cross.

 The participant’s task is to indicate whether the letter in the box is an ‘L’ or a ‘T’ using the appropriate keys.
 Each letter will appear 50% of the time.

 In 80% of the trials, the letter appears in the box that the arrow points to in frame 2.
-These are called ‘Congruent’ trials.
+These are called ‘congruent’ trials.
 In the remaining 20% of trials, the letter appears opposite the arrow’s direction.
-These are called ‘Incongruent’ trials.
+These are called ‘incongruent’ trials.

 Overall, the letters will appear equally often on the right or left.

-Sequence the experiment, just as described, to include the correct proportions of Congruent and Incongruent trials in a random order.
-Include 400 trials total (320 Congruent and 80 Incongruent).
+Sequence the experiment, just as described, to include the correct proportions of congruent and incongruent trials in a random order.
+Include 400 trials total (320 congruent and 80 incongruent).

 Frame 1 should remain present in each trial for 100 ms, frame 2 for 100 ms, and frame 3 should remain present until a response is recorded.

 Finally, be sure to program the experiment to collect relevant data.
-The output file should have a header like that shown in the table in Figure 2, with each row including the data from one trial: the trial number, the position of the letter that appeared (Left or Right), the specific letter that appeared (L or T), whether the trial was Congruent or Incongruent (called the Condition), the keypress made by the participant, and importantly, the reaction time — the time it took for the participant to make a keypress, measured from the onset of the letter.
+The output file should have a header like that shown in the table in Figure 2, with each row including the data from one trial: the trial number, the position of the letter that appeared (left or right), the specific letter that appeared (L or T), whether the trial was congruent or incongruent (called the condition), the keypress made by the participant, and importantly, the reaction time — the time it took for the participant to make a keypress, measured from the onset of the letter.
 (This number should be recorded in milliseconds, and expected to range between 50 and 500).

 Running the Experiment